Inspiring the next generation

 Drawing on your partner organisations and their networks

-First Milk has been working with hauliers, vets, equipment manufacturers and feed reps – all keen and able to
+First Milk has been working with hauliers, vets, equipment manufacturers and feed reps – all keen and able to offer young people an educational experience through presentations and practical activities.

 Take part ‘virtually’ – make a short video and tell you story